mfoots/study-guides/computer-programming/third-quarter-review.md

 Python includes the `os` module with many useful functions for working with paths and directories.

-The `os.getcwd()` function will return the current working director as an absolute path.
+The `os.getcwd()` function will return the current working directory as an absolute path.

 The `os.path.join(path, file)` function returns a path made from a path and filename that is correctly delimited for the operating system where the code is running.